FleetAdmiralButter/security_pack/README.md

     * Once you're satisfied that nothing legitimate is being blocked, you should disable "Report Only" in the SecKit settings to start enforcing the Content Security Policy.
     * CSRF protection is enabled to stop other domains making requests to your Drupal site.
     * The HTTP Strict Transport Security (HSTS) header is enabled to force browsers to serve your site over HTTPS.

+6. Username Enumeration Prevention:
+    * Tries to prevent anonymous users from discovering the IDs or usernames of registered accounts.